 In addition to the sweating itself, you might experience body odor and itching because of hyperhidrosis.
 In particularly sweaty areas such as your armpits, you might notice some skin changes like discoloration or cracks.

-The team at The Dermatology Center of Worcester provides professional hyperhidrosis treatment to help you manage excessive sweating and avoid the embarrassment and stained clothes that may come with it.
+The team at The Dermatology Center of Worcester provides professional hyperhidrosis treatment to help you manage excessive sweating.
+Often, a few easy lifestyle changes are enough to manage excessive sweating.

 Get effective care for your excessive sweating today by scheduling an appointment over the phone or online at The Dermatology Center of Worcester today.